rusiaaman/wcgw/README.md

 ## Updates

+- [16 Feb 2025] You can now attach to the working terminal that the AI uses.
+See the "attach-to-terminal" section below.

 - [15 Jan 2025] Modes introduced: architect, code-writer, and all powerful wcgw mode.

 - [8 Jan 2025] Context saving tool for saving relevant file paths along with a description in a single file.
 Can be used as a task checkpoint or for knowledge transfer.